Neverwinter: Creative origins

 Neverwinter was created by Ed Greenwood as part of his fledgling Forgotten Realms campaign setting.

 Shannon Appelcline, the author of Designers & Dragons series, notes that while TSR was interested in publishing a new setting in 1986 "the story of the Realms actually began some two decades earlier.
 A young Ed Greenwood was a voracious reader, influenced by Poul Anderson (1926-2001), Edgar Rice Burroughs (1875-1950), Alexandre Dumas (1802-1870), Fritz Leiber (1910-1992), A. Merritt (1884-1943), William Shakespeare (1564-1616), and others.
 Some time between 1966 and 1969 (sources vary), Greenwood tried his hand at writing too, penning the first story of the Realms. [...]
 It was the first of many stories of Mirt the Moneylender. [...]
 In the years that followed, Mirt traveled up and down the Sword Coast in Greenwood's stories, and so the author discovered Mirabar, Luskan, Neverwinter, Port Llast, Waterdeep, and Baldur's Gate.
-Within a year he drawn a map showing these places, truly turning the stories into a world.
+Within a year he [had] drawn a map showing these places, truly turning the stories into a world.
 And thus the Realms was born".